Article image

 The Best Lyrics From 1960s Music

-The 1960s were an unforgettable decade for music.
-That 10-year span brought us the Beatles, the Beach Boys, and the Rolling Stones — a trifecta of bands that would dominate and define rock music for years to come.
 It also saw a surge of Black musical talent from Motown and Stax Records, and the launch of brilliant careers for country artists from Johnny Cash to Loretta Lynn.
 It was the boom era for rock ’n’ roll, the birth of soul music, a blossoming of protest folk music, and the root of what we now consider a golden era of country.

 As counterculture took center stage in American popular culture, Bob Dylan told us which way the wind blew and Aretha Franklin made us stop and think.
 Music was driven by youth culture, and the massive baby boomer generation provided plenty of young people to absorb it.
-The sounds of protest during the civil rights movement and women’s liberation were filtered through music in the ’60s.
-This dramatic, tumultuous decade lent itself to a fertile time for art, and music was no exception.

 Much of how we remember the ’60s today — “the time of the season for loving,” as the Zombies sang in 1968 — is through song.
 Here are some of the lyrics that came to define this singular decade.

-If you should ever leave me / Though life would still go on, believe me / The world could show nothing to me / So what good would living do me
+If you should ever leave me / Though life would still go on, believe me / The world could show nothing to me / So what good would living do me?

-— “God Only Knows,” the Beach Boys
+“God Only Knows,” The Beach Boys, 1966

-You don't need a weatherman to know which way the wind blows
+You don't need a weatherman to know which way the wind blows.

-— “Subterranean Homesick Blues,” Bob Dylan
+“Subterranean Homesick Blues,” Bob Dylan, 1965

-Why don't you all f-fade away / And don't try to dig what we all s-s-say / I'm not trying to cause a big s-s-sensation / I'm just talkin' 'bout my g-g-g-generation
+Why don't you all f-fade away / And don't try to dig what we all s-s-say / I'm not trying to cause a big s-s-sensation / I'm just talkin' 'bout my g-g-g-generation.

-— ”My Generation,” The Who
+”My Generation,” The Who, 1965

 All the lonely people / Where do they all come from? / All the lonely people / Where do they all belong?